CocoaHeadsNL/jobs/_posts/2016-06-21-iOS-Developer.markdown

 - Have built an approved store app

 ##### Our offer
 Next to a challenging and dynamic job in an informal, financially sound and growing company, we offer an open work atmosphere with lots of room for your creativity and impact.
 You’ll benefit from the newest and coolest devices (including a company phone), a weekly stocked fridge (with beer), nutritional sandwich & salad lunch.
+You also get unlimited holidays.

 Our office is an inspiring place: it makes you feel at home, hanging out with colleagues and should allow you to get in your zone.
 Also important: we offer good salary, pension plans and travel allowance.

 ##### Interested?